-If F is continuous at $\xi$ , then $F(\xi) = p$ , but $F(\xi) \ge p$ in general.
+If F is continuous at ξ , then $F(\xi) = p$, but $F(\xi) \ge p$ in general.

 Example 1 (continued).
-In her bid for the project, the contractor may specify the 0.95-quantile $\xi$ as the promised completion date.
-Hence, according to the model, the project will complete by time $\xi$ with probability p = 0.95.
+In her bid for the project, the contractor may specify the 0.95-quantile ξ as the promised completion date.
+Hence, according to the model, the project will complete by time ξ with probability p = 0.95.

-We assume that the complexity of the stochastic model prevents F from being computed, but we can simulate the model using Monte Carlo to produce an output $Y \sim F$ , where the notation $\sim$ means "is distributed as."
-Thus, our goal is to use Monte Carlo simulation to develop an estimator of $\xi$ and also to provide a confidence interval for $\xi$ as a measure of the estimator's statistical error.
+We assume that the complexity of the stochastic model prevents F from being computed, but we can simulate the model using Monte Carlo to produce an output $Y \sim F$, where the notation \sim means "is distributed as."
+Thus, our goal is to use Monte Carlo simulation to develop an estimator of ξ and also to provide a confidence interval for ξ as a measure of the estimator's statistical error.

-A special case of our framework arises when the random variable Y has the form for a given function $c_Y : [0,1)^d \to \Re$ , and $U_1, U_2, \ldots, U_d$ are independent and identically distributed (i.i.d.) unif[0,1), where unif[0,1) denotes a (continuous) uniform distribution on the interval [0,1).
-We can think of $c_Y$ as a computer code that takes $\mathbf{U} \equiv (U_1, U_2, \ldots, U_d)$ as input, transforms it into a random vector having a specified joint CDF with some (stochastic) dependence structure (independence being a special case), performs computations using the random vector, and then finally outputs Y. When Y satisfies (5), we can express its CDF F in (3) as
+A special case of our framework arises when the random variable Y has the form for a given function $c_Y : [0,1)^d \to \Re$, and U_1, U_2, \dots, U_d are independent and identically distributed (i.i.d.) unif[0,1), where unif[0,1) denotes a (continuous) uniform distribution on the interval [0,1).
+We can think of c_Y as a computer code that takes $\mathbf{U} \equiv (U_1, U_2, \dots, U_d)$ as input, transforms it into a random vector having a specified joint CDF with some (stochastic) dependence structure (independence being a special case), performs computations using the random vector, and then finally outputs Y. When Y satisfies (5), we can express its CDF F in (3) as for any constant $y \in \Re$, which we will later exploit in Section 5.3 when considering a VRT known as Latin hypercube sampling.
+For smooth integrands, computing a d-dimensional integral when d is small (say no more than 4 or 5) can be more efficiently handled through numerical quadrature techniques [14] rather than Monte Carlo simulation.
+But when d is large or the integrand is not smooth, Monte Carlo may be more attractive.

-$$Y = c_Y(U_1, U_2, \dots, U_d) \sim F \tag{5}$$
+$$Y = c_Y(U_1, U_2, \dots, U_d) \sim F$$ (5)